Loyola-Chicago Is Tied For The Lowest Seed Ever In The Final Four, Here’s Who Leads Them Besides Sister Jean

 “While the transition to the (MVC) was certainly an adjustment, Moser’s Ramblers showed that they fit in very well to one of America’s best basketball conferences,” according to Loyola athletics.
 “Loyola announced its presence with a 32-point home win over Missouri State for its first MVC win and endured a stretch in which five of its first seven losses were by single digits, with its most lopsided defeat being a 12-point setback at national power Wichita State.”

-Loyola then “provided one of championship week’s top moments” in its first-ever game at Arch Madness, with Doyle knocking in a long, contested three-pointer at the buzzer to give the Ramblers a 74-72 win over Bradley, Loyola athletics reported.
+Loyola then “provided one of championship week’s top moments” in its first-ever game at Arch Madness, with Doyle knocking in a long, contested three-pointer at the buzzer to give the Ramblers a 74-72 win over Bradley.

-Off the court, Moser’s student-athletes continued to excel, with Joe Crisman earning MVC scholar-athlete of the week four different times and the Munster, Ind. native also was the only Loyola student-athlete selected for the school’s prestigious Maroon and Gold Society, according to Loyola athletics.
+Off the court, Moser’s student-athletes continued to excel, with Joe Crisman earning MVC scholar-athlete of the week four different times and the Munster, Ind., native also was the only Loyola student-athlete selected for the school’s prestigious Maroon and Gold Society.

 After successfully laying the foundation for the program in 2011-12, his first season in Rogers Park, Moser steered the Ramblers to an eight-game improvement in the win column in 2012-13.
 It was the best improvement in Loyola history by a coach from his first year to his second.